 6) The Alpine Route (Alpen Strasse)

 This scenic route starts in Lindau, on the shores of Lake Constance, and continues 450 km from the Bavarian Alps and Schonau at Koningsee, a lake near the German Austrian border near Salzburg.
 En route, enjoy impressive views of fir and snow-covered peaks, lush Alpine meadows, astonishing passes, majestic forests, romantic valleys, historic castles, crystalline lakes, and incredible ski resorts.
 The popular points of interest in this route are Fussen, Bad Hindelang, Garmisch Partenkirchen (a ski resort in Bavaria), Oberammergau, Tegernsee (a luxury spa town frequented by celebrities), Bad Tolz, Lake Konigsee, and Walchensee (one of the deepest and largest of all alpine lakes in the country).
+You can take a detour to the picturesque Mainau islands.
+Take a look at this guide to visiting Insel Mainau The Flower Island of Lake Constance to know more about this beautiful destination.

 7) The Volcano Route (Vulkan Strasse)